 We rode the red line because it went out to the castles on the coast, the beach and the waterfront on the return, along the Douro River.
 A nice preview of a portion of day fifteen on the Camino which we planned on the Senda Litoral!

-We also rode the blue line, when we needed a ride to our hotel in Gaia at the end of the day!
+We also rode the red line, when we needed a ride to our hotel in Vila Nova de Gaia at the end of the day!
 So convenient!

 We first boarded the Hop On Hop Off near the Cathedral.
-It runs counterclockwise and we wizzed by the next two churches.
-First the Baroque Church of Idlefonso, with its striking blue tiles.
+It runs counterclockwise and we whizzed by the next two churches.
+First the Baroque Church of Ildefonso, with its striking blue tiles.

 Sitting on the top, open air level, of course, the next church was the Igreja da Santissima Trinidade or the Holy Trinity Church.
 Neither of these monuments was on the list for scheduled stops, however a short walk will get you to the Trinity Church, behind the City Hall.